elmito208/Auto-Lights/README.md

 Product name: Friendly lamp

-Purpose: Creating a smart headlamp that is able to detect humans and its able to dimm the intensity of tis LED's as to not blind them with them.
+Purpose: Creating a smart headlamp that can detect humans and can dim the intensity of its LEDs so as not to blind others with them.